-Tuart Place is fortunate to have the support of several key patrons who generously donate their time and expertise in support of our services.
+Tuart Place is fortunate to have the support of three Patrons who generously donate their time and expertise in support of our services.

 Rachel is the Deputy CEO of the WA Council of Social Services.
 She was a Senator for Western Australia from 2005 to 2021, representing the Australian Greens Party.

 Rachel was a central figure in the Senate Inquiries into Forgotten Australians and Former Child Migrants and helped secure the National Apology in 2009.
 She later played a key role in achieving the 2013 National Apology for people affected by Forced Adoptions.

 As a Senator, Rachel campaigned for First Nations Peoples to be recognised in the Australian Constitution, and for a fairer deal for jobseekers, pensioners, single parents, and people with disabilities.
 She was also a leading member of the Parliamentary Committee on Implementation of the National Redress Scheme.